-On 25 May 2018, the GDPR comes into force, revolutionising the way that personal data are used and handled.
-Controllers and processors of personal data in Mauritius have a short amount of time to get ready.
+On 25 May 2018, the GDPR has come into force, revolutionising the way that personal data are used and handled.
+Controllers and processors of personal data in Mauritius now need to comply or face penalties.
 PwC can help.

 Nevertheless, the GDPR also represents an opportunity to:

 • Harness the value of your data, and